Eat Your Water

 A cup of cucumber slices is almost as thirst-quenching as a cup of water, with its water content at 95%.
 But don’t bore your snack by just tossing it in a salad.
 Get creative!
 Cucumber dips, soups, and other refreshing recipes with cucumbers are always fun to try.
 This summer veggie is an ideal hydrator because it’s an effortless, easy grab-and-go snack.

 Sliced and diced tomatoes also serve as an excellent intake of water.
-They have a 94% water content and their explosion of flavor make them an irresistible feed.
+They have a 94% drinking Water content and their explosion of flavor make them an irresistible feed.
 But why stop at that at its solid form?
 Tomatoes make a mean soup, but if soup sounds unappealing in the summer-time slurp up some yummy, easy-made tomato smoothies.

 Summer in Pakistan would be incomplete without its national fruit.
 One cup of this delicious, juicy, mouth-watering fruit is equivalent to about half a glass of water.
 Don’t feel like getting messy cutting up some mangos?
 No problem!
 Take a stroll down the street to the nearest shop and pick up a mango juice or request bhai sahab for a mango lassi.